codehacken/DL-Tutorial/README.md

 ## Tutorial Index
 ### 0 - Prerequistes
+An introduction to Tensorflow and a look at MNIST, a standard dataset that is used in Deep Learning.
+Also, added are list of links to good materials available online.
 - [Resource Links](https://github.com/codehacken/DL-Tutorial/blob/master/Ch-0-Prerequisite/Resources.ipynb) A list of some of he popular online resources to study deep learning / neural networks.
 - [Tensorflow Basics](https://github.com/codehacken/DL-Tutorial/blob/master/Ch-0-Prerequisite/tf-basics.ipynb) An overview of tensorflow basics and operations.

-A general introduction to machine learning and various concepts.
-Look at the standard datasets that are used in machine learning, computer vision & natural language processing.
-Also, added are list of links to good materials available online.
 ### 1 - Introduction
 ### 2 - Basics